sprinkler/rainmachine-weewx/readme.txt

-rainmachine - weewx extension that sends data to RainMachine Copyright 2018 Green Electronics LLC
+rainmachine - weewx extension that sends data to RainMachine smart irrigation controler Copyright 2018 Green Electronics LLC

+This extension only works on the local network (doesn't work with RainMachine Remote Access service).
+RainMachine IP address and https port 8080 must be accessible from WeeWX installation.

+This extension requires RainMachine to be updated to latest version and have RainMachine API 4.6 to work.

 Installation instructions: